itsferro/productivity-chat-app/README.md

-markdown
 # Productivity Chat App

-A real-time messaging platform designed to help users efficiently manage conversations, track tasks, and integrate with productivity tools like Todoist.
-This app uses FastAPI, PostgreSQL, and integrates external APIs for task management and calendar functionalities.
+A productivity messaging app designed to help users efficiently capture task to Get Things Done productivity by integrating with productivity tools like Todoist.
+This app uses FastAPI, PostgreSQL, and integrates external APIs for task management.

+the api is publicly available on "http://138.197.188.193/"
 ---

+## Aothoers
+**Feras Alzaidi**:
+- Email: feras.mamon.alzaidi@gmail.com
+- GitHub: itsferro
+**Peninnah Kyakuwa**:
+- Email: pennykyakuwa@gmail.com
+- GitHub: Penin65n

+---

 ## Features

 - **User Authentication**: Secure login with JWT-based authentication.
-- **Real-time Messaging**: Conversations between users with support for media messages (future enhancements).
+- **Real-time Messaging(not implemented yet)**: Conversations between users with support for media messages (future enhancements).
 - **Task Integration**: Ability to send messages to Todoist as tasks.
-- **Conversation Management**: Manage conversations, participants, and task prioritization.
+- **Conversation Management**: Manage conversations participants, and priority.
-- **Search and Pagination**: Efficient searching and paginated results for conversations and messages.
+- **Search and Pagination**: Efficient searching and paginated results for users, conversations, and messages.

 ---